• Skip to primary navigation

 14. Tell the story of the worst date you’ve ever been on and what made it so bad!

-This is one of my FAVOURITE ice breaker questions.
+This is one of my FAVORITE ice breaker questions.
 And I can almost guarantee that as soon as you ask your roommate this question, it’ll become your favourite, too.

 (My worst date story always gets laughs!!)